Smart is the new big: is data your best friend or worst enemy?

-For an agile order fulfillment from any channel in a highly distributed supply network being truly effective and successful, you must have a clear and accurate understanding of your inventory.
+For an agile order fulfilment from any channel in a highly distributed supply network to be truly effective and successful, you must have a clear and accurate understanding of your inventory.
 As consumers just want to shop anywhere, anytime and do not really distinguish in channels, it’s important for brands and retailers to ensure a cohesive and seamless customer experience.

 Having RFID in place means you can seamlessly collect data from various read-points, wherever the status of an item changes.
 This makes an EPCIS repository effectively the ‘Single Point of Truth’ (SPoT) about the actual situation of stock in the company (or even across enterprises) and the ideal starting point for corresponding analytics.
 To take a closer look into different options of insights and smart analytics utilizing data from EPCIS I have teamed up with my colleague Dennis Muller who works as a Business Intelligence Specialist and Data Analyst for Nedap Retail.

 Reporting and analytics are essential to any retailer because this tells you exactly what’s going on in your business.
 Analyzing your data correctly enables you to make well-informed decisions around things like merchandise planning, promotions and staffing.
 However, having too much data (or worse — looking at the wrong information) can lead to mishaps, overwhelm, and give a lot of business headaches.

 Comparing the ‘scan-pack verification’ from source with the ‘inbound verification’ during distribution in order to identify under-deliveries or other errors.
 Typically, the total quantity of products within boxes is correct, however, there are differences in item level – which can lead to out-of-stock situations for certain sizes and colours.
 Also, you can identify products that have been registered when they left the producer but never arrived in the DC – this helps to find “gaps” within the supply and transportation network.